rixhi002/Music-Playlist/README.md

 # Music-Playlist
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project helps us understand how to analyze the music playlist database.
+We examine the dataset with SQL and help the store understand its business growth by answering simple questions.

 ## Database and Tools
 * Postgre SQL
 * PgAdmin4